TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 Seated at the southernmost part of the Kingdom, facing the sea, Josee traced her hands to the east filled with many islands.

 "...
-The pirate's heaven," Josee half-closed her eyes.
+The pirate's cove," Josee half-closed her eyes.

 '...
 The warding stone was just a side treasure.
 The heroine was kidnapped here, again, by the Pirate King and was rescued by the male leads.'